msathe-tech/fortune-teller/README.md

 ## Lab2 - Create a Configuration Repository

 In Lab1, we will begin by creating a simple configuration repository.
 Fork the provided Git repository, or gain access to a separate repository.
 Any Git repository will work with these series of labs as long as the property keys are named the same.
-Make sure your properties look like this.
+Make sure your properties look like this, **with the last couple URLs matching your API and UI endpoints (which will be deployed in labs 3 and 4).**

 ```
 api: